sniperliu/blog.lambdaliu.com/resources/templates/md/posts/2016-03-27-clojure-bencoding.md

 Gist: [bencoding.clj](https://gist.github.com/sniperliu/91993c79e03f52831c6b)

 Note:
-- the/parsatron seems not actively being maintained now.
+- the/parsatron seems not be actively maintained now.
--  It only use String or sequence of token as input may be a minus.
+-  It only use String or sequence of token as input might be a minus.
 -  But I am quite glad to implement the bencoding logic with it.
 And thanks [youngnh](https://github.com/youngnh) for the brilliant implementation.